madinarsp/rsschool-cv/cv.md

 ### 💼 Work Experience

+May 2022 - curr.period - __Junior Frontend Developer__ at "Univero Ltd." company, Nur-Sultan, Kazakhstan
+   * implementing apps' client-side functionality with the help Vue.js and NuxtJS
+   * working in pair with UI/UX designer
+   * design of the apps' UI/UX with the help of CSS & UI libraries
+   * fix bugs in early implemented functionality
-Sept 2021 - curr.period - __Junior Frontend Developer__ at "Tengri Lab" company, Nur-Sultan, Kazakhstan
+   * improving the current layout (in accordance with new design) Sept 2021 - March 2022 - __Junior Frontend Developer__ at "Tengri Lab" company, Nur-Sultan, Kazakhstan
    * implementing apps' client-side functionality with the help of Vanilla JS and Vue.js
    * writing HTML layouts
-   * design of apps' UI/UX with the help of CSS & UI libraries
+   * design of the apps' UI/UX with the help of CSS & UI libraries

 ### 📚 Courses section